Vandermonde polynomial: Alternating

-The defining property of the Vandermonde polynomial is that it is alternating in the entries, meaning that permuting the $X_i$ by an odd permutation changes the sign, while permuting them by an even permutation does not change the value of the polynomial – in fact, it is the basic alternating polynomial, as will be made precise below.
+A main property of the Vandermonde polynomial is that it is alternating in the entries, meaning that permuting the $X_i$ by an odd permutation changes the sign, while permuting them by an even permutation does not change the value of the polynomial – in fact, it is the basic alternating polynomial, as will be made precise below.

 It thus depends on the order, and is zero if two entries are equal – this also follows from the formula, but is also consequence of being alternating: if two variables are equal, then switching them both does not change the value and inverts the value, yielding $V_n = -V_n,$ and thus $V_n = 0$ (assuming the characteristic is not 2, otherwise being alternating is equivalent to being symmetric).

 Among all alternating polynomials, the Vandermonde polynomial is the lowest degree monic polynomial.

 Conversely, the Vandermonde polynomial is a factor of every alternating polynomial: as shown above, an alternating polynomial vanishes if any two variables are equal, and thus must have $(X_i - X_j)$ as a factor for all $i \neq j$.